ericwindmill/ericwindmill.com/_posts/articles/2017-08-24-css-layout.md

 ***Example image***

 If the height of the text is less than that of the image, the image will bust out of the element, messing up the flow of the documnet.
+There are a couple ways to avoid the issue of clearing.
+The first, and best way is to simply use `clear`, but that only works if you know forsure what the next element it going to be, and if the page is more or less static.
+Here's a couple hacks:

+* `overflow: hidden`
+  * Setting the parent elements overflow to hidden does cause it expand to the height of the floats.
+Which is quite nice, but it can trigger unwanted scrollbars or hidden content depending on the browser.
+So it requires a lot of testing.
+* `clearfix` hack
-When I first got into CSS, before the flexbox days, some clever people came up with the `clearfix` hack.
+  * When I first got into CSS, before the flexbox days, some clever people came up with the `clearfix` hack.
 This hack has gone through a number of iterations in attempt to be supported by all browsers.
 It's an ugly hack, but a user would never know that the CSS was hacky, so its often used.

 This is the most modern verstion, and is supported by IE8 and up.
 ```css